replicatedhq/kurl.sh/src/markdown-pages/add-ons/docker.md

 addOn: "docker"
 isDeprecated: true
 ---
+## Deprecation Notice

+### This add-on is deprecated.

+kURL will not be moving forward with support of this add-on in kURL starting March 23, 2023 and may remove it in future kURL releases after September 1st 2023.
+Support for existing installs will continue to be best effort.
+To migrate to [Containerd](https://kurl.sh/docs/add-ons/containerd) please change your kURL spec to containerd to migrate existing installs.

+## Summary

 Docker is a CRI (Container Runtime Interface).
 If Docker is not used, an alternative CRI must be used in its place.
 See [containerd documentation](/docs/add-ons/containerd) for more information.